Crock pot chicken cacciatore features chicken thighs slowly simmered with red bell peppers, meaty mushrooms, and juicy diced tomatoes.

 Obviously, since I run a blog about cooking, I like to cook.
 But there are days, like today, when I resent it.
 Do you know what I’m talking about?
 It’s been a hectic day.
 All I want to do it sit.
-And yet, my husband expects me to provide some sort of nourishment.
+And yet, my family expects me to provide some sort of nourishment.
 It’s times like these I wish we were rich enough to afford a personal chef.
 Or Alice from the Brady Bunch.

 I wonder how much the Bradys paid Alice to cook, clean, take care of six children, and be on call 24 hours a day, seven days a week back in 1969?
 Not enough.

 Until I can afford an Alice, my slow cooker will have to stand in as an acceptable substitute.
 She doesn’t clean or take care of children, but she does cook.
 And very well, I might add.
-This slow cooker chicken cacciatore is fall-off-the-bone good.
+This crock pot chicken cacciatore is fall-off-the-bone good.

-- 4 chicken quarters, skin on
+- 4 chicken quarters skin on

 - 1 - 2 tablespoon olive oil

-- 1 medium onion, thinly sliced
+- 1 medium onion thinly sliced

-- 1 red bell pepper, coursely chopped
+- 1 red bell pepper coursely chopped

-- ½ lb. white button mushrooms, sliced
+- 1/2 lb. white button mushrooms sliced

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 (14.5 oz. ) diced tomatoes
+- 1 (14.5 oz. ) can diced tomatoes

-- ½ teaspoon dried oregano or 3-4 sprigs fresh oregano
+- 1/2 teaspoon dried oregano or 3-4 sprigs fresh oregano

-- ¼ - ½ teaspoon red pepper flakes
+- 1/4 - 1/2 teaspoon red pepper flakes

-- ¼ teaspoons salt
+- 1/4 teaspoons salt

 - Season chicken quarters with salt and pepper.